Stability and Ly$\alpha$ emission of Cold Stream in the Circumgalactic Medium: impact of magnetic fields and thermal conduction: Discussion

 \subsection{Caveats: 2D vs. 3D and additional physics}

 The first limitation of our work is that our simulations are conducted in a two-dimensional domain.
 In three dimensions, the KHI is expected to grow faster due to the appearance of additional instability modes.
 This faster growth results in a more efficient mixing between the stream and the surrounding medium, thereby altering the evolution of the stream and its observable properties \citep{Padnos2018,Mandelker2019}.
-Enhanced mixing would potentially lead to stronger emission and mass growth rates for the streams in the Condensing Stream regime ($\xi=t_{\rm{cool}}/t_{\rm{sh}} < 1$).
+Enhanced mixing would potentially lead to stronger emission and mass growth rates for the streams in the {\it condensing stream} regime ($\xi=t_{\rm{cool}}/t_{\rm{sh}} < 1$).

 From MHD simulations with a magnetic field aligned with the stream, \citet{bib_MHD_Berlok_2019b} found that three-dimensional simulations exhibit an increased mixing.
 This is primarily driven by the growth of azimuthal KHI modes which are not inhibited by any magnetic tension force when the field is parallel with the stream.
-In future work, we will investigate the impact of magnetic fields not parallel to the stream from three-dimensional simulations.
+In future work, we will investigate the impact of magnetic fields not parallel to the stream using three-dimensional simulations.

 Additionally, a more realistic model should include additional physics.
-For example, our model ignores self-gravity, but self-gravity may affect the stability of the stream.
-We also adopt a cooling-heating function (Fig.~\ref{fig:net_cool_heat_1}) under the assumption that the gas is optically thin.
+For example, our model ignores self-gravity, which may affect the stability of the stream \citep{Aung2019}.
+We also adopt a cooling-heating function (Fig.~\ref{fig:net_cool_heat_1}) assuming the gas is optically thin.
 However, the function should vary with the stream density because dense cold streams will self-shield against the UV background radiation.
 Since the gas temperature and density affect the importance of self-gravity in the stream \citep[see][]{Ostriker1964,Aung2019}, a detailed treatment of radiation heating will be important in evaluating the stability of the cold stream.
 We hypothesize that the self-shielding may not significantly affect the emission from the mixing layer because it is dominated by collisional cooling.